tecla5/seneca-kinesis-transport/README.md

 ## Patrun matcher and activator

-We have currently implemented it like this in the `RecordProcessor`.
+We have currently implemented it like this in the `SenecaBus`.
 Note: We should likely extract this handler logic as a dedicated class.

 ```js